 Researchers say they have identified a number of lifestyle factors that could be modified in order for a woman to have a healthy pregnancy.
 This is according to a study published in the BMJ.

-According to the Centers for Disease Control and Prevention (CDC), there are around 6 million pregnancies in the US every year.
+According to the Centers for Disease Control and Prevention (CDC), there are around

 But a collaboration of investigators from the UK, Ireland and New Zealand say that by changing certain lifestyle factors, such as increasing fruit intake before pregnancy and maintaining a healthy weight, pregnant women may “increase their likelihood of normal pregnancy outcomes.”